Gregory-Meyer/clanker/README.md

 with `~`.
 If in another user's home directory, the prefix is substituted with `~USER`.
 If there is more than one component in the path, all components but the last are trimmed to one or two extended grapheme clusters.
-Components are trimmed to two extended grapheme clusters if a) they begin with a `.` or b) they begin with a `~` and also are the first component in the path - in other words, when we did prefix shortening to `~USER/other/path/components`.
+Components are trimmed to two extended grapheme clusters if 1. they begin with a `.` or 2. they begin with a `~` and also are the first component in the path - in other words, the result of prefix shortening to `~USER/other/path/components`.

 ### `clanker-right-prompt`